A tourist massacre in Kashmir is escalating tensions between India and Pakistan. Here’s what we know

 Pakistan has denied involvement and said that any attempt to stop or divert water belonging to Pakistan would be considered an act of war.

+As tensions escalate, India’s navy said it launched test missile strikes in a show of strength.

-India’s Prime Minister Narendra Modi on Thursday vowed to pursue the attackers “to the ends of the earth,” while the UN has called on the neighbors to exercise “maximum restraint.”
+India’s Prime Minister Narendra Modi has vowed to pursue the attackers “to the ends of the earth,” while the United Nations has called on the neighbors to exercise “maximum restraint.”

 Here’s what you need to know.